Amandalau180/winlab-ar-vr-oceanography-visualization/README.md

 - Terrain GameObject and Build Terrain Script
     - Activate the build terrain script only if you have another file you want to build terrain from.
 Make sure to update the csv name accordingly.

+- OVRCameraRig GameObject and VR Fly Controller Script
+    - Here you can edit the default speed values

+- PathFollower GameObject and Path Follower Script
+    - Here you can edit the default speed values

 ## Additional Features